danieljharvey/refinement-patat/src/Refinement.md

 * Changing all those every time our data changes is going to be a 1x pain in the arse.
+* Especially if we want to make sure they still all agree with one another

 # What if....?